imfdlh/purchase-intention-prediction/README.md

 The best algorithm on the base model and best model (hyperparameter tuned) is consistent, which is Random Forest.
 In Random forest, the most important 10 features are:
 -	PageValues, ExitRates, ProductRelated_Duration, ProductRelated, BounceRates, Administrative_Duration, Month_sin, Administrative, Month_cos, and TrafficType.

-Except for PageValues, the score between other predictors doesn’t have a big difference, which means that all of them have similar contribution toward the model capability in predicting the target variable.
+Except for PageValues, the score between other predictors doesn’t have a big difference, which means that all of them have similar contributions toward the model capability in predicting the target variable.

 The main evaluation metrics for this project is AUC due to the class imbalance of the target variable.
 Besides that, the Precision score will also be a concern for this project evaluation based on our objective.
 If we compare the best score on cross-validation: validation set (test set) between the base model and the best model of the Random Forest, we get a small increase in AUC from 92.36% to 92.93%.
 For precision, unfortunately, there is a small decrease, from 68% to 67%.
 Besides the main evaluation metrics, we also successfully increase the F1 from 64% to 67% and Recall from 61% to 68%.
 These scores are obtained from the mean test score inside the cross-validation.